Badge

 Sensitivity of Data: High

-Handling of PII Incidents: The company handles incidents involving personally identifiable information (PII) through was Closing the hatch leading to the PrK and the station's aft docking compartment during daily operations.
+Handling of PII Incidents: The company handles incidents involving personally identifiable information (PII) through by closing the hatch leading to the prk and the station's aft docking compartment during daily operations and .

 Lessons Learned and Recommendations